The words of Jeremiah, the son of Hilkiah, one of the priests who were in Anathoth in the land of Benjamin, (Jeremiah 1:1)

 4 “Go up to Hilkiah the high priest and have him get ready the money that has been brought into the temple of the Lord, which the doorkeepers have collected from the people.
 5 Have them entrust it to the men appointed to supervise the work on the temple.
 And have these men pay the workers who repair the temple of the Lord— 6 the carpenters, the builders and the masons.
 Also have them purchase timber and dressed stone to repair the temple.
 (2 Kings 22:4-7).

 It gets better.
 A few verses later, Hilkiah finds the Book of the Law in the temple.
-He and his secretary Shaphan bring it to Josiah, and read it to the king.
+He and the Royal secretary Shaphan bring it to Josiah, and read it to the king.
 When Josiah hears the words of the law, he weeps, tears his clothes, and begins an incredible period of reform–tearing down high places, desecrating pagan altars, and reinstating the Passover (see 2 Kings 22:8-23:28).

 It is not universally accepted that Hilkiah, Jeremiah’s father is the same Hilkiah that oversaw the repair of the temple, found the book of the Law, and presented it to Josiah.
 Matthew Henry, for example, says definitively that they were not the same person.
 Tremper Longman, another Old Testament scholar, is not quite as definitive as Matthew Henry, but still argues against it: